cloudcreativity/laravel-json-api/docs/upgrade.md

 will involve only small upgrades.
 We will do one final large upgrade when we switch from alpha to beta releases, and then we are planning on tagging `1.0.0` after a limited number of beta tags.

+## 1.0.0-alpha.3 to 1.0.0-beta.1

+### Has-Many

+The method signatures for the `sync` and `detach` methods in the JSON API Eloquent `HasMany` relation have been changed to fix a bug with hydrating morph-many relations.
+This will only affect your application if you have extended that class and overloaded either of these methods.
+For both methods, the type-hinting of the first method argument has been removed.

 ## 1.0.0-alpha.2 to 1.0.0-alpha.3

 ### Exception Handler